Indiana Jones® and the Infernal Machine™ similar games & best alternatives

 Analysis

 Broadly representative of its motivational profile, with a few distinct shifts.
-Motivations that often define this kind of title include Expression, Fellowship, Violence, Cooperation.
-Here, the score leans higher than usual among comparable games on Exploration, Story.
-It leans lower than usual among comparable games on Competition.
+Motivations that often define this kind of title include Expression, Fellowship, Cooperation, Competition.
+Here, the score leans higher than usual among comparable games on Continuation, Exploration, Story.

 How to use the graph